Complex Trauma Therapy in Oregon and Washington

 Josiah Erickson, CSWA, Oregon telehealth therapist specializing in complex trauma and dissociation

-I'm Josiah Erickson, a Licensed Clinical Social Worker licensed in Oregon.
-I work with adults (18+) in Oregon via telehealth who've been through complex trauma, dissociative experiences, religious trauma, and all the ways these show up in daily life.
+I'm Josiah Erickson, a Licensed Clinical Social Worker (LCSW) in Oregon and Licensed Independent Clinical Social Worker (LICSW) in Washington.
+I work with adults (18+) throughout Oregon and Washington, including Portland and the surrounding area , via telehealth who've been through complex trauma, dissociative experiences, religious trauma, and all the ways these show up in daily life.

 Maybe you feel frozen, shut down, or caught in internal conflicts.
 Maybe you've wrestled with shame, unworthiness, or feeling unsafe in relationships.
 You might have been told you're "too much," "too difficult," or beyond help.
 I'm here for people who fall through the cracks—those others might overlook.